UCL/rsd-cppcourse/session1/05newmethods.md

 Don't forget, as you make reasonable-sized changes to your code, to commit to version control.

 My solution here is tag `1.2`

-Have a look at a [new coding concept](06inlinedefinitions.md) introduced in our solutions.